What do you know about Finland? Here’s a list of 25 Interesting facts about Finland and the Finns that you probably didn’t know!

 - Country Code: FI

-If you’re looking for facts about Finland, it might also be interested to know about the biggest cities.
+If you’re looking for facts about Finland, it might also be interesting to know about the biggest cities.

 The Finnish Flag